mcsee/Software-Design-Articles/Articles/Quality/5 Programming Techniques to Avoid SSD Brick Catastrophic Failures/readme.md

 In this way, we need to think of the N scenario and explicitly check the case.

-Otherwise, we cannot write code.
+Otherwise, we can't write code.

 TDD is incredibly good for [embedded systems](https://amzn.to/3k3Ok1M).